dendronhq/dendron-site/vault/dendron.faq.md

 Whether you are using notebooks tags, or backlinks, once you have more than a few hundred notes, you'll need to have some sort of structure in place (eg. naming convention, hierarchy, etc) to keep track of it.

 Dendron provides that **structure**.
-We make it possible for you to keep track of knowledge bases of any size,
+We make it possible for you to keep track of knowledge bases of any size.

-is designed to help you track your notes using hierarchies and enforce a consistent structure across your knowledge base.
 As an example, the author [@kevins8](https://twitter.com/kevins8) uses Dendron to manage +20K notes.

 ### How does Dendron help me track my notes?